 7. How do the prices of WS2812B and WS2813 LEDs compare?

-WS2813 LEDs are more expensive – but not by much.
+WS2813 LEDs are more expensive – but just slightly.
 A brief comparison reveals that you can purchase individual units and strips of WS2813 LEDs for around 20% more than WS2812B.
-The difference is not huge, and so many stockists are starting to discontinue selling the WS2812B LEDs already.
-Although released for some time now, we expect the WS2813 to steadily gain ground and eventually take over the WS2128B.
+The difference is not huge, so many stockists are starting to discontinue selling the WS2812B LEDs already.
+Although released for some time now, we expect the WS2813 to steadily gain ground and eventually replace the WS2812B.

 Here we have compared two digital LED strips which are the WS2812B and the WS2813.
 Depending on the needs of your next project, you can not only find digital LED strips, but also analog strips at Seeed’s Bazaar.

 And if you are a beginner at using LED strips or just looking for a simple solder-free set-up, we recommend the Grove – Waterproof WS2813 RGB LED Strip.
 Grove is an open-source, modular, and ready-to-use toolset that uses a building block approach to assemble electronics.
 It eliminates the traditional and complicated learning process of using a breadboard and various electronic components to assemble a project, greatly simplifying the learning process.
 With breadboarding and soldering out of the way, you can start making immediately.

 Various RGB LED strips have also been available at Seeed’s Bazaar for a long time, and now we finally have a Grove compatible LED strip, so be sure to check it out here!